 I don’t find this comment dramatic.
-I’m a 37-year-old heroin addict—the fact that I’ve stayed alive this long is a wonder.
+I’m a 37-year-old heroin addict—that I’ve stayed alive this long is a wonder.

-In groups of three, we are permitted to ride mountain bikes through the streets of Sriracha to the local gas station, Thai Oil.
-“Toil,” we call it.
-British Alan and I, along with American Dewey, a producer who tells me that the Boston Symphony Orchestra is way looser than The Who, ride.
-I buy five packs of Camels and weigh myself—58.3kgs [128lbs]—on Toil’s scales.
+In groups of three, we are permitted to ride mountain bikes through the streets of Sriracha to the local petrol station, Thai Oil.
+“Toil”, we call it.
+British Alan and I, along with American Dewey, a producer who tells me that the Boston Symphony Orchestra are way looser than The Who, ride.
+I buy five packs of Camels and weigh myself — 58.3kgs — on Toil’s one-baht scales.
 It’s hot, and the guys tuck their Hope T-shirts into loops, like bras.
 We ride past the Thai girls who work in the kitchen and they cover their mouths, giggling at the guys’ bare, white tummies.

 I laugh at Alan and Dewey, at my wobbly legs, barely strong enough to push down on the pedals.
 I feel the breeze dance on my burnt shoulders and smell the sweet incense trailing out of the Buddhist shrine.
 I am sick, but I know it’s almost over.
 I am letting it pass—I do not have to fix the way I feel.
 I am filled with a deep gratitude that I do not have to stab myself with syringes filled with heroin all day just to feel “normal.”
 Using, the days are always the same.
 Here, each day is different and, right now, that’s beautiful and that’s enough.

 The writer was a guest of Hope Rehab Thailand at the time of writing this article.

 If you, or someone close to you, is battling addiction help is available through the following resources:

 This article originally appeared on VICE AU.